 - The Planner should be maintained in excellent order.
 No writing is permitted on the cover other than details of your student name and class.
 As the Planner is an official mode of communication between students, teachers and parents it should be used correctly and not as a personal diary.

 - All details of set homework, assignments, assessment tasks, projects and tests should be recorded in the Planner.
 Throughout the school year students should record and update results, awards and achievements in the Record of Achievement section of the Planner.

 - Planners that are lost must be replaced as soon as possible.
 The student should inform his/her Home Group Teacher who will arrange a replacement Planner.
 The cost of the new planner will be charged to the student’s bank.
 If a student forgets to bring the planner on a particular day he/she should obtain a replacement page for that day from his/her Home Group Teacher or from the Student Services Office.

 - If a teacher or parent needs to inform the other of matters pertaining to the progress of a student they may record their comments in the daily ‘Comments’ section of the Planner.
 Teachers will record any Detentions, overdue work or other matters relating to the student’s progress in the sections provided in the planner.

 - Home Group Teachers will check the Planners once a week and parents are requested to sign the Planner at the end of each week.
-Welfare Coordinators may make a periodic check of the Planners of students in their care.
+Year Coordinators may make a periodic check of the Planners of students in their care.
 If there is an important communication from parents it is the student’s responsibility to show the note to the relevant staff member.